Wharton Sports Analytics and Business Initiative

 Applications Open for Wharton Sports Analytics and Business High School Programs

-Applications are now open for our 2025 high school programs Moneyball Academy (on-campus), San Francisco: Moneyball Experience, and online programs Moneyball Training Camp, Moneyball Flex, and Sports Business Academy (online programs).
+Applications are now open for our 2025 high school programs San Francisco: Moneyball Experience, and online programs Moneyball Training Camp and Sports Business Academy.
 These programs blend rigorous academics with real-world applications, empowering you to explore the intersection of sports, analytics, and business.

 A large group of people is gathered on a basketball court inside a gymnasium, posing for a photo.
 Banners with basketball achievements and retired jersey numbers are visible above them.